annieherieau/thp_email_viewer/README.md

 # Email Viewer

-Email Viewer est un gmail-like sur seule et unique page avec 2 colonnes :
+Email Viewer is single page app with 2 columns:

-- Une colonne contenant la liste des emails en base
+- A column showing the list of fake emails in mailbox
-- Une colonne affichant le contenu de l'email sur lequel l'utilisateur vient de cliquer
+- A column displaying the content of the email currently being read

-- synchroniser: nouveaux messages entrants
+and a “synchronize” button for fake incoming messages

 ## 2. Démo
 - [ https://raymote-it-mvp.fly.dev/](https://thp-email-viewer.fly.dev/)